rpbs/CorePollUI/README.md

 # CorePollUI

-In this sample project you manage polls by creating, voting, change voting option, signup and see the results with charts.
+In this sample project you manage polls by creating, voting, change voting option, signup and see the results on charts.

 Front for SpringBootPoolJWT (https://github.com/rpbs/SpringBootPoolJWT)